Ken Whitney – Chair

 Terri has an active interest in philanthropy, especially in encouraging collaboration in the sector for improved outcomes for the communities BayTrust serves.

-While Barry Baker has had a traditional financial background but now finds most of his value (and interest) lies with assisting organisations connect with each other, building capability and charting through the ever changing environments.
+While Barry Baker has had a traditional financial background but now finds most of his value (and interest) lies with assisting organisations to connect with each other, building capability and charting through the ever-changing environments.
 He is particularly interested in the Social Enterprise spectrum and challenges around funding and engaging stakeholders.